 A new orbit correction method was proposed for two-bunch operation in the KEKB injector linac.
 This method uses the long-range transverse wake field kick caused by the first bunch.
-To confirm this correction method, a preliminary beam test was carried out in the KEKB injector linac.
-The results of a beam test shows that this correction method can be useful for a two-bunch orbit correction when the bump positions are suitably selected.
+To confirm this correction method, the preliminary beam test was carried out in the KEKB injector linac.
+The results of beam test shows that this correction method can be useful for two-bunch orbit correction, when the bump positions are suitably selected.

-On the other hand, the emittance growth due to a local bump also caused an optics mismatch between the straight and J-arc sections.
+On the other hand, the emittance growth due to local bump caused also the optics mismatch between the straight and J-arc section.
 It became an origin of charge losses.
-In order to avoid such emittance growth, constructing an additional bump at the 180-degree phase difference is very effective.
-With all of these conditions fulfilled, the two-bunch beam orbit can be corrected without any emittance growth.
-Therefore, this new orbit correction method can be used for daily operation.
-A more detailed beam test and a numerical simulation will be carried out in the near future.
-We will present its result, elsewhere.
+In order to avoid such emittance growth, constructing additional bump at the 180-degree phase difference is very effective.
+With all of these conditions fulfilled, the two-bunch beam orbit can be corrected without the emittance growth.
+Therefore, this new orbit correction method can be used for the daily operation.
+More detailed beam test and numerical simulation will be carried out in the near future, and we will present its result elsewhere.